Cartilage Piercing Swelling

 - Gloves: They have to wear gloves

 - Sterilized equipment: Ensure they use a heat-sterilization machine with all non-disposable equipment.
 Not only can the lack thereof cause an infection, but you can also contract blood-borne diseases such as hepatitis B, hepatitis C, tetanus and HIV.

-If you’ve already obtained an infection or skin condition, seek professional medical treatment.
+If you’ve already obtained a cartilage infection or skin condition, seek professional medical treatment.